-Drug delivery strategy eliminates myotonia symptoms in mice with myotonic dystrophyFebruary 22nd, 2013 in Diseases, Conditions, Syndromes /
+Drug delivery strategy eliminates myotonia symptoms in mice with myotonic dystrophyFebruary 22, 2013 in Medicine & Health / Diseases, Conditions, Syndromes

 By targeting the specific mutation that causes the hereditary neuromuscular disease myotonic dystrophy, it is possible to neutralize the mutant RNA toxicity and minimize or even eliminate the disabling symptoms of the disease.
 New classes of drugs called antisense oligonucleotides are being designed to achieve this.
 Innovative work to develop a modified antisense drug that can be administered intravenously and achieve the desired therapeutic effect is described in an article in Nucleic Acid Therapeutics.

 Andrew Leger and coauthors from Genzyme, a Sanofi Company (Framingham, MA) added a peptide to an oligonucleotide strand designed to bind to and inactivate the mutated RNA region associated with myotonic dystrophy type 1 (DM1).
 The disease can affect function of the heart, central nervous system, and gastrointestinal tract, and a characteristic symptom is myotonia, in which muscles are slow to relax following contraction.